Lag BaOmer 5784 – May 26 in 2024

 Some famous sayings of Rabbi Akiva were:

-• Everything is foreseen (by G‑d), yet freedom of choice is given, and the world is judged with grace, yet all is according to the amount of work accomplished
+- Everything is foreseen (by G‑d), yet freedom of choice is given, and the world is judged with grace, yet all is according to the amount of work accomplished

-• Whatever G‑d does is for the best
+- Whatever G‑d does is for the best

-• “Love your fellow as yourself’ is a cardinal principle in the Torah
+- “Love your fellow as yourself’ is a cardinal principle in the Torah

 How come that the students didn’t have enough respect for each other?

-Rabbi Akiva’s students had certainly learned to love their neighbour.
-Indeed, they had loved their neighbour as much as themselves, to the point where they could not relate to their situation.
-That they could no longer understand that their neighbour had developed a different view in response to Rabbi Akiva’s words and teachings, and that that view was also good.
+Rabbi Akiva’s students had certainly learned to love their neighbor.
+Indeed, they had loved their neighbor as much as themselves, to the point where they could not relate to their situation.
+That they could no longer understand that their neighbor had developed a different view in response to Rabbi Akiva’s words and teachings, and that that view was also good.
 More than that, every person has his own unique way to go and way he learns and way he serves Hashem.
 An important lesson we can learn from this is that we should always respect another person’s Torah view, we should be able to accept that others may have a different view in, for example, how best to serve Hashem.

 Why such a harsh punishment

 Why did they deserve death?
 Was it just because they did not treat each other with respect?
 Was it because they shouted at each other?
 Was it because they insulted each other?
 These would all be terrible, but they are not capital crimes.
-All these acts involve only a prohibition of Ona’as Devoriem (hurtful words) [Vaykira 25:17].
+All these acts involve only a prohibition of Ona’as (hurtful words) [Vaykira 25:17].
 It is a negative prohibition, but not one that deserves the death penalty in the Hand of Heaven.

 Why 24.000 Students, and why in the Time of the Omer